Offset Printing vs Digital Printing: What’s the Difference?

 On the other hand, the production and disposal of toner and ink cartridges in digital printing, especially if not recycled properly, can contribute to electronic waste.
 Digital printers require energy for both printing and the equipment’s operation, impacting electricity consumption.
 While digital printing reduces paper waste through print-on-demand, substrate waste occurs when non-paper materials are used.

-Best Practices for Two Offset vs Digital Printing Methods
+Best Practices for Choosing Between Offset and Digital Printing

 • Minimize setup waste, calibrate accurately, and print only what is needed to reduce paper waste.